SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 :Remark:

-    the accessible-property ``group`` is used for grouping of accesibles within a module, the module-property ``group`` is used for grouping of modules within a node.
+    the accessible-property ``group`` is used for grouping of accessibles within a module, the module-property ``group`` is used for grouping of modules within a node.

 ``visibility``